- Teaching and Student Learning

 Professional Development Funds for Early Career Faculty

 Professional Development Funds for Early Career Faculty of up to $1,000 are available to support registration fees, airfaire, hotel and per diem travel to a conference or workshop or to visit with fund managers.
-Proposals are welcome from both tenure track and non-tenure track faculty.
+Proposals, which are accepted on a rolling basis, are welcome from both tenure track and non-tenure track faculty.
 Typically, the support is available for use during the summer or fall semester following the faculty member's first year on campus.

 The Mini-Sabbatical program is designed to enable faculty to learn new technologies or build new collaborations for purposes such as: pursuing funding opportunities, building new collaborations for scholarly activities, developing new courses, or enhancing existing classes.
 All TT and NTT are eligible to apply.
 This program is focused on, but not limited to, mid-career faculty seeking to initiate new research and teaching endeavors.